FreeHK-Lunity/project-HONGSHING/README.md

 7. Type a title that describes what you have edited.
 8. If possible, add screenshots of your edits.
 9. Click on "Create pull request".

-You have now successfully created a pull request!
-Please wait patiently for the main map editors to approve your pull request.
+### You have now successfully created a pull request!
+Please wait patiently for the main map editors to approve your pull request

 ## Beware